The Voice Portugal: Concept

-Each season begins with the "Blind Auditions", where coaches form their team of artists whom they mentor through the remainder of the season.
+Each season begins with the "blind auditions" (provas cegas), where coaches form their team of artists whom they mentor through the remainder of the season.
 The coaches' chairs are faced toward the audience during artists' performances; those interested in an artist press their button, which turns their chair towards the artist and illuminates the bottom of the chair to read "I want you."
-After the performance, an artist either defaults to the only coach who turned around or selects his or her coach if more than one coach expresses interest.
+After the performance, an artist is either defaulted to the only coach who turned around or selects their coach if more than one expresses interest.

-In the Battles round (Batalhas), each coach pairs two of his or her team members to perform together and then chooses one to advance in the competition.
-A new element was added in season two; coaches were given two "steals", allowing each coach to select two individuals who were eliminated during a battle round by another coach.
+In the "battles" round (batalhas), each coach pairs two of their team members to perform together and then chooses one to advance in the competition.
+A new element was added in season two; coaches were given two "steals", allowing each coach to save two individuals who were eliminated during a battle of another team.

-The Knockouts round (Tira-Teimas) was introduced in season two.
-A pair of artists within a team are selected to go directly to the live shows without performing and the other four pairs from each team will have to perform, and only six (including the pair that went directly to the live shows) will go to the live shows.
+The "knockouts" round (Tira-Teimas) was introduced in season two, where a pair of artists within a team are selected to go directly to the live shows without performing, and the other artists will have to perform.
+Only six artists go to the live shows.

-In the final live performance phase of the competition, artists perform against each other.
+In the live shows phase of the competition, artists perform against each other.
 People's votes help decide who stays on the show and who leaves.